korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 This does not deny that AI can also complement labor and expand some kinds of work.
 In some sectors, adoption will raise demand for certain skills, and new job categories will appear.
 The claim is narrower: even with pockets of job creation, the **net flow of openings** can still shrink if headcount compression outpaces the rate at which new roles are created—and if the new roles are fewer, harder to access, or concentrated in particular firms and regions.

-This is where the missing-jobs phase begins to accumulate into mass unemployment.
+Mass unemployment can arrive through the labor market’s flow before it shows up in the headline stock.
 A labor market is, in part, a system for continually creating and refilling roles.
 It needs expansion and replacement hiring.
 It also needs entry points and recovery hiring.
 If firms learn that they can maintain or increase throughput while suppressing replacement hiring, the flow of new positions narrows even when revenue is stable.
-Over multiple quarters and cycles, the reduction in *flow* (openings) becomes reduction in *stock* (employment).
-That is why missing jobs is treated here as a leading indicator rather than a substitute claim.
+One early, macro-visible signature of this shift won’t be mass firings.
+It will be **missing jobs**—roles that never open, backfills that never happen, opportunities that quietly vanish.
+That early signal is the leading edge of a deeper shift that can accumulate into **mass unemployment**—sustained, structurally elevated joblessness and underemployment (including labor-force exit), not a short recessionary spike—as task substitution compounds and firms learn to run permanently lean.
+The mechanism stays hard to see because the change does not announce itself until it is already embedded in normal operations.

 ### The Missing-Jobs Signature